locationtech/geotrellis/docs/guide/celltype.md

-/** A custom, 'user defined' NoData CellType for comparison; we will treat 42 as `NoData` for this one */ val customCellType = IntUserDefinedNoDataValue(42) val customTile = IntArrayTile(myData, 2, 2, myNormalCellType)
+/** A custom, 'user defined' NoData CellType for comparison; we will treat 42 as `NoData` for this one */ val customCellType = IntUserDefinedNoDataValue(42) val customTile = IntArrayTile(myData, 2, 2, customCellType)

 /** We should expect that the first tile has the value 42 at (0, 0) because Int.MinValue is the GeoTrellis-default `NoData` value for